MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 3. The `tsv` format returns tab-separated and newline-separated values without extra formatting, keys, or other symbols.
    - The TSV format is useful for concise output and scripting purposes.
-   - The TSV will strip double quotes that the JSON format preserves.
+   - The TSV strips double quotes that the JSON format preserves.
    - To specify the format you want for TSV, use the `--query` parameter.

     ```bash